the-spice-rack/the-spice-rack.github.io/contact.md

 ---
 title: Contact
 ---

-<cite>Unfocused</cite> has not yet launched, and as such is not, as yet,
+*Unfocused* has not yet launched, and as such is not, as yet, accepting submissions.
-accepting submissions.
 We will make it known when we do.

 We would appreciate issues (technical or content-related) on our